Climate policy pioneer

 Germany aims to become a climate-neutral industrial nation by 2045.

-Setting the course for the energy transformation
+Setting the course for the energy transition

 Trusted partner for climate policy